blinkletter/UsingGAMESS/_build/html/_sources/7_Butadiene.md

 A structure that is optimized (except for the frozen coordinate) and is very near the transition state structure should have an imaginary vibration.
 We need to perform a vibration calculation first.

 I start with the result file for the potential energy scan done above.
 I chose the result for the optimization where we froze the C–C torsion at 100˚.
-I opened the log file in *MacMolPlt* and then used `Subwindow` → `Input Builder` to create a new input file.
+I opened the log file in *MacMolPlt* and then used `Subwindow` &rarr; `Input Builder` to create a new input file.
 I changed `RunType` to `Hessian`, which will calculate the information needed to determine the vibrations and their frequencies.
 These vibrations are the vectors along which the various coordinates are changed when we optimize.
 We usually use a guess for the Hessian matrix as approximations are more than good enough for finding the bottom of an energy well.

 For finding the saddle point, we need to be close in structure and have a vector (the imaginary vibration) that points straight toward it.
 So we must calculate the Hessian matrix.
 With higher levels of theory this can take a long time, but we are using a very low level of theory and won’t have to wait long.
 In many cases 3-21G<sup>*</sup> will not be suitable for an accurate transition state in a reaction but, since we are not making or breaking bonds, we should be OK.
 We also set up a `Vibrational Analysis` so that vibrations would be calculated out of the Hessian data and reported in the result file.